dmagliola/happy_queues/README.md

   - Set a latency limit for `default` that is 2x as high as it gets in a week.
   - Call it a day.
     - If that latency gets breached at some point, looking at your metrics will probably point at a clear culprit.
-Categorize that one into the correct queue and leave the rest.
+Categorize that one into the correct queue and leave the rest alone.
     - If at some point someone notices "one of those jobs didn't run" on time, you'll have a clear latency tolerance defined for you.
 Categorize that one into the correct queue and leave the rest.
     - **This will feel unsatisfying**, but you probably have bigger technical debt fish to fry at this point.
       You're not aiming for perfection here, you're aiming for queues that are easy to keep healthy.

 **Dont**:
-- Put a job in a queue faster than it needs, just because it finishes fast.
+- Don't put a job in a queue faster than it needs, just because it finishes fast.
-  - There's going to be a huge temptation to do this.
+  - There's going to be a huge temptation to do this, because it's easier than figure out how much latency your job can actually tolerate.
 Remember that the runtime limits we just discussed are a "minimum speed" requirement, they are not a queue recommendation.
   - Just because you **can** be in a queue doesn't mean you **should**.
 If no one will notice when your job runs 10 hours later, it doesn't matter that it finishes in 1 millisecond, put it in the slower queues, don't let it get in the way of the jobs that need the quick latency!
-  - You need to make sure you communicate this **super** clearly, or you'll end up with your fastest queue clogged with very-fast very-unimportant jobs!
+  - Make sure to communicate this point **super** clearly with your teams, or you'll end up with your fastest queue clogged with very-fast very-unimportant jobs!
-- Allow folks to put new jobs into the "old queues".
+- Don't allow folks to put new jobs into the "old queues".
 If you use Rubocop, use something like this example custom Cop that will reject files that go into the queues that don't follow the new naming pattern...
-  - Add all the existing jobs to the "Rubocop ignore list", so existing jobs are grandfathered it, but nothing new will be allowed in the old queues..
+  - Add all the existing jobs to the "Rubocop ignore list", so existing jobs are grandfathered in, but nothing new will be allowed in the old queues..

-## Sizing the servers for the new queues

-A very common pattern with Ruby queues is that "a queue will run out of RAM", so the servers get configured to have more memory available, but it'll frequently be hard to track down which particular job(s) are causing the issue to try and optimize them.

-Because of this, these servers tend to only grow.

-The migration to new queues will provide a great opportunity to improve on this.
-If you size the new servers to an amount of RAM you consider "should be reasonable for your app", the fact that you're gradually add jobs to them will make it easier to pinpoint which jobs may be problematic, by looking at which new jobs just got added in the last few hours / days.

-Unfortunately, this is a one-time gain.
-Once the migration is complete, you will be back in the position of existing jobs getting gradually bigger over time, and it being hard to figure out which is the problematic one.

-But as a one-time gain, you can try an under-size your servers and identify troublesome existing jobs.

 ## Realistic Expectations